-VISION: To recognise, protect, manage and promote our unique natural environment to ensure the economic, environmental, social and cultural values are developed for long term sustainability.

-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 4.1 Sustainably manage and promote the extensive natural resource base in Mount Isa and Camooweal Encourage development promoting environmentally responsible and sustainable industry Promotion of pre-lodgement meetings with prospective developers to ensure compliance 100% of applications are compliant with planning overlays Compliance and Utilities Services 30.06.2021 Discussions with potential sustainable industry developers being undertaken with planning scheme requirements being discussed in detail.
-Identify and protect key resource areas from encroachment by incompatible development and land use Ensure town plan is understood and adhered to.
+Healthy Environment /ISION: To recognise, pr developed for long term unique natural environment to ensure the economic, environmental, socia al and cultural va lues are Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 4.1 Sustainably manage and promote the extensive natural resource base in Mount Isa and Camooweal Encourage development promoting environmentally responsible and sustainable industry Promotion of pre-lodgement meetings with prospective developers to ensure compliance 100% of applications are compliant with planning overlays Compliance and Utilities Services 30.06.2021 Discussions with potential sustainable industry developers being undertaken with planning scheme requirements being discussed in detail.
+Identify and protect key resource areas Ensure town plan is understood and adhered to.
 Compliant development applications are approved by Council.
-Compliance and Utilities Services 30.06.2021 Planning officers continue to provide planning advice to potential developers and where the DA can generally comply with the planning scheme provisions, the development is recommended for approval.
-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date de 1 Encourage utilisation objectives for development which achieve water efficiency Actively encourage applicants to identify water efficiency via the development application process.
+Compliance and Utilities Services 30.00.2021 Planning officers continue to provide planning advice to potential developers and where the DA can generally comply with the planning scheme provisions, the development is recommended for approval.
+Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date Encourage utilisation objectives for development which achieve water efficiency Actively encourage applicants to identify water efficiency via the development application process.
 100% applications have considered water efficiency within the application Compliance and Utilities Services 30.06.2021 Water methods and efficiencies are discussed with potential developers where located within Local Government PIA water network area.
 Encourage best practice for waste Monitoring of best practice industry requirements.
 Review of council related policies and procedures in regards to water and storm water management Engineering Services 30.05.2021 Compilation of forward plans and revised DWQMP are well underway and expected to be completed by the end of February 2021.

-water and storm water management Maintain documentation and infrastructure.
+Maintain documentation and infrastructure.
 Identify land areas that council need to maintain - easements, storm water drains, open drainage, minting crossovers blocking drainage systems within local government area.
 Any updates Engineering Services 30.05.2021 No significant action taken.
 Will be progressed after the end of February when the budget process and forward planning is completed.
 4.2 Recognise and protect our natural Environment Adhere to legislation to ensure licences are Review of current requirements across Council operations and plan developed to address any non-compliances prioritised.
-Engineering Services 30.11.2020 Comments made by DES regarding operation of sewer pump stations is being addressed amend will be completed by end Ensure all environmental and protective legislative requirements are met IRedular review and monitoring of ERA's No more than 3 instances of breaches to environmental licenced activities Compliance and Utilities Services 30.06.2021 Council has continued working with relevant internal departments to implement improvements recommended in the environmental audit reports.
+Engineering Services 30.11.2020 Comments made by DES regarding operation of sewer pump stations is being addressed amend will be completed by end Ensure all environmental and protective legislative requirements are met Regular review and monitoring of ERA's No more than 3 instances of breaches to environmental licenced activities Compliance and Utilities Services 30.06.2021 Council has continued working with relevant internal departments to implement improvements recommended in the environmental audit reports.